A LYME DISEASE PRIMER

 The spirochete that causes Lyme disease cannot live outside the body of a host.
 It must live within either a mammal or a tick.

 In the mammal’s body, the spirochete is especially adept at binding to connective tissue.
 If one is doing additional reading on this organism, one will encounter references to the spirochete’s surface proteins called “Osp’s” (“Osp” stands for “outer surface protein”).
-Different Osp’s are expressed depending on whether the spirochete is attached to the tick midgut (OspA), the mammal’s connective tissue (OspC), or whether the tick is in an early or late stage of mammal infection (Osps E and F respectively).
+Different Osp’s are expressed depending on whether the spirochete is attached to the tick midgut (OspA, OspB, and OspD) or the mammal’s connective tissue (OspC).
 By modifying its Osp’s, the spirochete is able to change its presentation to the mammalian host’s immune system thus escaping immune destruction.
 In addition to changing Osp’s, the spirochete can change its shape into at least 3 different forms and is able to hide within cellular folds.
 (The Lyme spirochete is a master of disguise and camouflage.)

 This presents an enormous diagnostic challenge: